o3de/o3de.org/content/docs/user-guide/assets/runtime.md

 ### Critical Assets

 Critical assets are assets which are required to start the engine and must be processed by the Asset Processor before start-up can complete.
 Critical assets are prioritized by Asset Processor before any other type of asset.
 They are declared by Asset Builders as part of the [Job Descriptor](https://github.com/o3de/o3de/blob/18205539abf1b1d2eb3959c0a1c42a3eea16a455/Code/Tools/AssetProcessor/AssetBuilderSDK/AssetBuilderSDK/AssetBuilderSDK.h#L446).
+The exception to this is if a critical asset has a Job Dependency on a non-critical asset, the non-critical asset will be processed first.
 It is recommended to keep these type of assets to a minimum as they can considerably impact the time taken to start the engine.

 ### Asset Job Escalation